-Kyle Rabin serves as Director of GRACE's Water and Energy Programs.
+Kyle Rabin serves as Director of Programs at GRACE.
 Kyle holds an M.S. in Environmental Science from the State University of New York (SUNY) College of Environmental Science and Forestry and a B.A. in Environmental Studies from Binghamton University.
 Prior to GRACE, Kyle served as Executive Director at Friends of the Bay (Oyster Bay, NY) and worked as a senior policy analyst and campaign director at Riverkeeper, Inc. He began his work in the environmental arena in 1998 as an air and energy program associate at Environmental Advocates of New York.
 Kyle and his family live in an energy efficient home, meeting half of their electricity needs with a solar electric system.

 Every holiday season presents an overwhelming array of decisions, conundrums and opportunities for fun.
 Here are some good ones (we think) you might find interesting as we embark on The Most Wonderful Time of the Year.
 If nothing else, they're great conversation fodder!